 How Your Law Firm or Legal Department Can Quickly Become “Data-Driven”

-A recent article in the Illinois Bar Journal asks:
+A recent article in a state bar journal asks:

 Hourly billing remains prevalent in the legal industry.
 As such, most law firms and in-house legal departments have extensive and meticulously maintained timekeeping, invoicing, and other billing records.